apple/swift-internals/api-design-guidelines/index.md

 ## Fundamentals

 * **Clarity at the point of use** is your most important goal.
-  Entities such as methods and properties are declared only once, but *used* repeatedly.
+  Entities such as methods and properties are declared only once but *used* repeatedly.
 Design APIs to make those uses clear and concise.
 When evaluating a design, reading a declaration is seldom sufficient; always examine a use case to make sure it looks